hanysalah/Design-Pattern-in-SV/BehavioralDesignPatterns/ChainOfResponsibility/README.md

 ## Definition

-It is to a behavioral design pattern which enables verification engineer to split a big processing function/task into smaller ones.
+It is a behavioral design pattern which enables verification engineer to split a big processing function/task into smaller ones.
 Instead of writing a big function that is about 100+ lines which could be:
 - Hard to maintain.
 - Not reliable to change due to adding/removing features.